AdamSobieski/Argumentation/README.md

 Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where custom markup elements can be defined and subsequently reused, new argument markup languages could be extensible with respect to expressiveness for higher-level components.
 These components would, as envisioned, be defined not in terms of presentation and interactivity, but in terms of semantics.
 That is, one could define custom components in terms of mappings and transformations between them and knowledge graphs (see also: [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://kg-construct.github.io/rml-resources/portal/)).

+### Hypertext

+While it may suffice to include text and argument-related data together in MIME messages for artificial-intelligence agents, human end-users might tend to prefer the addition of hypertext, `text/html` or `application/xhtml+xml`.

+These formats could provide end-users with enhanced presentational, interactional, and navigational features as well as other features made possible from the availability of argument-related data elsewhere in MIME messages.

+Static hypertext could be automatically generated from argument-related data.
+In addition to algorithms producing static argument-specific hypertext from argument-related data, developers might want to explore providing reusable and general-purpose dynamic hypertext which would vary, at runtime, based upon loaded argument-related data.

+How would embedded HTML content in MIME messages access argument-related data from other parts of MIME messages?
+HTML content can use [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to enable inlined images in email messages.
+HTML content in other kinds of MIME messages could use this scheme to enable [data blocks](https://html.spec.whatwg.org/multipage/scripting.html#data-block) to refer to other message parts.

 ### Knowledge Graphs

 [Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) are also of use for representing argument templates, arguments, and networks of interrelated arguments.
 As shown in examples 3 and 4, above, knowledge graphs can be parts of MIME messages and utilize [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to refer to other parts of those MIME messages containing them.